Generic Name: gramicidin/neomycin/polymyxin (gram-i-SYE-din/NEE-oh-MYE-sin/POL-ee-MIX-in)

 Treating eye infections caused by certain bacteria.

-Neosporin drops is an antibiotic.
+Neosporin drops are an antibiotic.
 It works by killing sensitive bacteria on the eye.

 Do NOT use Neosporin drops if: